 If you ask Gary or Linda what the one thing they learned is, they would answer "to never say never."
 However, even after all the ways they witnessed God working in their life, they always proclaimed that there would never be a second Harvest House location.
 They say if you want to make God smile, tell him your plans.

 On October 4, 2003, the 10th anniversary of Harvest House was celebrated by paying off the mortgage - 7 years ahead of schedule!
-Soon after this celebration, a second location, a former Mack Truck dealership and service center, and surrounding property was donated to Harvest House.
+Soon after this celebration, a second location, a former Mack Truck dealership and service center, and surrounding property, was donated to Harvest House.
 They named the building the Harvest House Ministry Center and envisioned it becoming a one-stop center to help the community.
-With the site currently serving as the Good Neighbors Health Care and New Hope Education Center, their vision is on its way to becoming a reality.
-By continuing to follow God's will, the Ministry Center is sure to have programs that honor Him and help his people.
+The site at 175 Jefferson Avenue in Buffalo currently serves the community with Good Neighbors Health Care, New Hope Education Center, and the Baby & Children's Ministry, and their vision is becoming a reality.
+By continuing to follow God's will, the Ministry Center is sure to continue to have programs that honor Him and help his people.